#carcelpeople - Hannah Strøbek

 HOW DID YOU GROW UP?
 AND WHAT HAVE TAKEN YOU TO WHERE YOU ARE TODAY?

-I went to high school like almost everybody else from my generation, and that really made me realise that I was going to take a different path then what was expected of me.
+I went to high school like almost everybody else from my generation, and that really made me realize that I was going to take a different path then what was expected of me.
 My parents have always supported me in my decision, but I mean the expectations that I felt from society.
 Now it’s way more natural to do something else in the years of high school, but back then you almost felt like a failure if you dropped out.
 At least I did.
 So when I finished high school, I really felt like I could go live the life I wanted.
 So I traveled, went where my heart took me and had a lot of different jobs.
 I ended up living in LA for almost two years.

-They send me to Athens, to get started making pictures for my book.
+They send me to Athens, to get started taking pictures for my book.
 And that was one of the best times of my life.
 Maybe a turning point, I don’t know.
-But I loved being in Athens, and I loved the job as model.
+But I loved being in Athens, and I loved the job as a model.
 I felt free and in charge.

 WHAT'S YOUR RELATION TO CARCEL?

-I have been following carcel’s work since the beginning.
-Only from outside, and through Instagram, but I have been fascinated by the project, and the way they work in the fashion industry.
+I have been following Carcel’s work since the beginning.
+Only from outside, and through Instagram, but I have been fascinated by the project and the way they work in the fashion industry.
 The idea of making garments into something more than just “make it to wear it” is, I believe the future.

 WHAT'S YOUR HOPES FOR THE FUTURE?